 NEW YORK ( TheStreet) -- After years of strategic and executional debacle, HP (HPQ) is undergoing a variety of divorces and entering new relationships as part of the surgery it takes to find itself a future in the personal computing business.
 By personal computing, I mean PCs, tablets, as well as in the future also likely smartphones.

 What is important to realize, however, is that until very recently Microsoft was HP's exclusive partner in these areas.
 In a few short months, this exclusive relationship has started to change.

-A 14-inch Chrome OS laptop ("Chromebook") based on an Intel CPU,
+A 14-inch Chrome OS laptop ("Chromebook") based on an Intel CPU, priced at $330.

 A 7-inch Android tablet based on a RockChip CPU, priced at $169.